ParaNames: A Massively Multilingual Entity Name Corpus: Data extraction and quality challenges

 \subsection{Providing entity types}

-Downstream tasks and analyis of the performance of systems across different types of entities requires that entities have high-level entity types---such as location (LOC), organization (ORG), and person (PER)---which Wikidata does not provide directly due to its complex type hierarchy.

-We opted not to perform any type inference for entities at ingest time, but instead chose to extract entity types dynamically when constructing the final name resource.
+Even though entities often have detailed information about what they represent, Wikidata does not directly categorize entities as instances of higher-level types such as location (LOC), organization (ORG), and person (PER).
+To obtain this information, we chose to extract entity types based on the Wikidata inheritance hierarchy when constructing our resource.
 Specifically, we identified suitable high-level Wikidata types---Q5 (human) for PER, Q82794 (geographic region) for LOC, and Q43229 (organization) for ORG---and classified each Wikidata entity that is an instance of these types as the corresponding named entity type.

+While the \texttt{instance-of} relation is transitive---i.e. all instances of a subtype are instances of the higher-level type---we noticed that taking all subtypes of these high-level types led to many entities that were not individual persons to be classified as PER, such as \textit{Government secretaries of Policies for Women of the State of Bahia} (\href{https://www.wikidata.org/wiki/Q98414232}{Q98414232}).
+To exclude such entities, we required that PER entities must also explicitly be an instance of Q5 (person) in addition to any subclass types.

+We did not observe similar problems for LOC and ORG entities, so we kept the typing rules unchanged for them.
+If we had imposed a more stringent type requirement as we did for PER, it would decrease the number of entities by 3,075,536 for LOC (3,078,459 to 2,923) and 2,137,550 entities for ORG (2,196,303 to 58,753).
+For PER the change in number of entities was relatively small (8,730,734 to 8,726,412).

-As shown in Table~\ref{tab:entitytypes}, a relatively small number of entities get assigned to multiple name categories due to multiple-inheritance in the entity type hierarchy of Wikidata.
-Our resource preserves this information, as assigning only a single type to complex entities could make our dataset less useful by ignoring the inherent uncertainty of entity typing.
+As shown in Table~\ref{tab:entitytypes}, a relatively small number of entities get assigned to multiple types.
+While this is a result of multiple-inheritance in the entity type hierarchy of Wikidata, having multiple types is not incorrect as an entity can represent several different types.
+In our resource, we opted to preserve this information, as assigning only a single type to complex entities could make our dataset less useful by ignoring inherent entity typing uncertainty.